 Grid (import/export) = Consumption – Generation

-Use this when the generation and consumption cannot be monitored separately, i.e the AC output from the solar PV inverter is fed into a spare MCB in the fuse box.
-Other household loads such as lights, shower, electric cooker etc. are also connected to other outlets in the same fuse box.
-If this is the case, then the output from the PV inverter and the grid import/export connection will need to be monitored instead.
-Knowledge of the direction of the current is required to determine the difference between power import and power export, therefore an AC-AC voltage sensor adapter is essential.
+Use this when the generation and consumption cannot be monitored separately, i.e the PV inverter output is fed into a spare MCB (circuit breaker) in the fuse box.
+Other household loads are connected to other circuits in the same fuse box.
+If this is the case, the output from the PV inverter and the grid import/export connection will need to be monitored instead.
+Knowledge of the direction of the current is required to determine the difference between power import and export, therefore an AC-AC voltage sensor adapter is required.

-When the AC-AC voltage sensor is used (see below) the sign of the grid import/export power reading will depend on the orientation of the CT.
-To be compatible with the software examples included with this documentation, it is desirable to orient the CT on the grid import/export cable so that the power reading is positive when importing and negative when exporting.
+When the AC-AC voltage sensor is used, (see below) the sign of the grid import/export power reading will depend on the orientation of the CT.
+To be compatible with the software examples included with this documentation, it is desirable to orient the CT on the grid import/export cable so the power reading is positive when importing, and negative when exporting.
 The correct orientation can be determined by trial and error.

 Household power consumption can be calculated in software: